 Why this works:

-How you can use this framework: Tell your audience about the fastest-selling (or other cool description) thing that they’re considering buying.
+How you can use this framework: Tell your audience about something that just got the “CRAZIEST Update in History.”

 Examples of this framework in action: